TadiT7/treble_experimentations_wiki/Moto-G5.md

 ***
 ## Additional Notes
-The gestures does not work, but for some reason gets enabled by default, always display does not work on some gsi (not all tested)
+Gestures are works but moto settings crashing some roms(not all tested)

 ***
 Tested By:

 Template created by @zguithues
+Updated by @kutlay1653